 A comedy about the philosophy of sound.
 Do we all hear things the same way?
 Can we be tricked into hearing what isn’t there?

-Sam is born blind.
-As a toddler she prefers hitting things to speaking.
+Sam is born blind, as a toddler she prefers hitting things to speaking.
 Her rage turns into patterns and then into melody.
-Witness Sam transmutate the ordinary sounds of our lives into an orchestra.
-What if everything you heard was music?
+We hear Sam trans mutate the ordinary sounds of our lives into an orchestra.

 A new branch of the story of boyhood friends explored in Jacob’s award winning collection Jackself.
 It is set in a world both recognisably modern as well as starkly folkloric and weird.
 It recounts the journey of two boys through spaces real and rumoured, through the great forest of Blackwood, where voices and music weave alternative histories of boyhood, troubled friendship and the north of England.
-As well as a moving drama, The Blackwood is a haunting ‘landscape in noise’, created by musician and sound designer, John Alder.
+As well as a moving drama, ‘The Blackwood’ is a haunting ‘landscape in noise’, created by musician and sound designer, John Alder.

 ‘I am trying to remember the young woman that I was before I had children.
 I am trying to see who I am now… I am a writer and I have a splinter of ice in my heart and in my eye.’